 Abstract

 Native yellow perch and invasive white perch are abundant omnivores in western Lake Erie.
 We evaluated diets of age-2-and older yellow perch and white perch collected in Lake Erie’s western basin during spring and autumn.
 Evaluation metrics included frequency of occurrence and contributions of prey to predator diets by weight.
-Benthic macroinvertebrates contributed most to yellow perch and white perch diets during spring, whereas fish prey were common in diets of both species during autumn.
+Benthic macroinvertebrates contributed most to yellow perch and white perch diets during spring and autumn.
 Bythotrephes sp. occurrence in yellow perch and white perch diets was low in spring and considerably increased frequency in autumn.
-Compiling results from 2013 with data dating back to 2005 suggested decreased utilization of zooplankton for both yellow and white perch during spring and autumn and increased utilization of fish prey during autumn for both species.
+Compiling results from 2014 with data dating back to 2005 suggested decreased utilization of zooplankton for both yellow and white perch during spring and autumn and increased utilization of fish prey during autumn for both species.

 Introduction